Roger Moore — The Debonair Bond

 Sloth Nada.

 Avarice Nothing too opulent, but Bond doesn't scrimp.
+The house on the hill is worth desiring.

-Gluttony Good wine, but little else.
+Gluttony Good wine, bourbon, and cigars, but little else.

-Aesthetics Jane Seymour is lovely.
+Beauty Jane Seymour is lovely.
 The travelogue is more extensive than normal but the locations aren't quite so magical.

 Thought Bond doesn't hide his intelligence.